How Do You Register a Boat?

 Step 3: Choose Your Registration Method

-Step 4: Pay the Registration Fee
+Step 4: Pay the Required Fees and Taxes

 Step 5: Display Your Registration Number

-- In a contrasting color to the hull
+- Contrasting color against the hull

-- Read from left to right
+- Read from left to right on both sides of the forward half of the vessel

 Online vs. In-Person Registration

-| Feature | Online Registration | In-Person Registration |
+| Feature | Online Registration | In-Person or Mail Filing |

 |---|---|---|

-| Payment | Credit/debit card | Card, check, or cash |
+| Payment | Usually card or electronic payment | Card, check, cash, or agency-specific payment method |

 Understanding Registration Fees